Hey Kids (Start Here)

 Dear Hermann,

 I’m dropping your title even though you didn’t drop mine…apologies.
-I suspect that you might be waiting for me to drop your title before you drop my title because you view me as a step (or two) up on some invisible, international, cross-discipline Science Hierarchy, but, full disclosure, I’m not a hierarchical guy.
+I suspect you might be waiting for me to drop your title before you drop my title because you view me as a step up on some invisible, international, cross-discipline Science Hierarchy, but, full disclosure, I’m not a hierarchical guy.
 That’s not my lifestyle.
-I can do the formal address (I suppose) if you feel strongly about it, but if you’re going to send me long passages penned by dead Athenian exiles you’re going to need to justify a continuing preference for the use of honorifics (if such a preference exists) because those two things seem mutually exclusive to me.
+I can do the formal address (I suppose) if you feel strongly about it, but if you’re going to send me long passages penned by dead Athenian exiles you’ll need to justify a continuing preference for the use of honorifics (if such a preference exists) because those two things seem mutually exclusive to me.

 Attached you will find the next round of my notes on your notes on my notes on your draft.
 Happy Quantum Field Tuesday; you have been science charm’d.